 When I got home just before midnight, I jumped straight online to write the original version of this blog post.
 I shared all my immediate thoughts with you before you dived in to do your own shopping, especially surrounding how the Ivy Park sizing came up and share a little about the pieces I picked out for myself.

-Well, the first collaboration dropped and now we’re onto adidas x IVY PARK DRIP 2, with pieces also available at JD Sports and ASOS.
-All other links on this page will take you directly to Adidas UK (or your own regional site).
+Well, the first three collaborations dropped and now the adidas x IVY PARK aka FLEX PARK collection is here.
+As before, I envisage that pieces will also available at JD Sports and ASOS.
+I’ve added an Adidas Global link below; all other links on this page will take you directly to Adidas UK (or your own regional site).

 Number 1.
 There Will Be More…

 The number one need to know about the Ivy Park collections was always, and still is, that there will be more.
-After the partnership with Topshop came to an end, Ivy Park then partnered up with ASOS but that seems to have come to an end since this launch.
+After the partnership with Topshop came to an end, Ivy Park then partnered up with ASOS and JD Sports where select pieces are typically available a day or two after the main launch.

-For what will now be known as DRIP 1, they released the stock of the Adidas range bit by bit and for Drip 2, it seems to be the same premise, with an October drop and a November drop (Drip 2.2) confirmed so far, so don’t worry… you will get a piece or two.
+For what will now be known as DRIP 1, they released the stock of the Adidas range bit by bit and for Drip 2, it was pretty much the same premise, so don’t worry… you will get a piece or two.

 How To Shop Adidas x IVY PARK